ezimuel/zf2-di/examples/setter-injection/README.txt

 manage entities, these repository classes consume mappers which in turn consume a database adapter, which is seeded by some scalar values that are user provided.
-These examples use constructor injection as their method of dependency injection.
+These examples use *setter* injection as their method of dependency injection.

 First, you'll need to run the development time tool zf-di.php with the appropriate configuration.